Jarvis Reward (JRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jarvis Reward Historical Price

-According to the latest data gathered on Jarvis Reward live price page, the current price of Jarvis Reward is 0.00171615USD.
-The circulating supply of Jarvis Reward(JRT) is 397.10M JRT , giving it a market capitalization of $681.49K.
+According to the latest data gathered on Jarvis Reward live price page, the current price of Jarvis Reward is 0.00174981USD.
+The circulating supply of Jarvis Reward(JRT) is 397.10M JRT , giving it a market capitalization of $689.38K.

 The Jarvis Reward Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JRT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.